JonasFovea/JonasFovea/README.md

 - UML
 - Unittesting

-Since we've always just scratched the surface of the languages and concepts, I would'nt call myself an advanced user, but I understood the key principles and therefore I am able to quickly adapt new concepts.
+Since we've always just scratched the surface of the languages and concepts, I would'nt call myself an advanced user, but I understand the key principles and therefore I am able to quickly adapt new concepts.